funte/slim-pig/README.md

 * file system
   + FSOptions object
     - FSOptions.FSFileSystem
       User provided file system, like the `memfs`, defaults to `fs-extra`.
+On windows, some file systems which has no `lstatSync` method will behave strange for a symbolic/junction.
     - FSOptions.useNewAPI
       Whether use new file sytem API `fs.opendir/opendirSync`, it's little slow than `fs.readdir/readdirSync`, defaults to true.
+No influence if the user provided file system has no this API.
     - FsOptions.followSymbolic
       Whether follow the symbolic, if false only return symbolic path, defaults to true return the referenced file and directory path.
     - FSOptions.bufferSize